Quick Article Highlights:

 Active Ingredient: Urea 10% (Keratolytic).
 Inactive ingredients: Aqua, Stearic Acid, Peg-2 Stearate, Propylene Glycol, Isopropyl Myristate, Dimethicone, Lanolin Oil, Paraffinum Liquidum, Triethanolamine, Allantoin, Methylparaben, Propylparaben

-EpiCeram Skin Barrier Emulsion Prescription Barrier Repair Cream for Seborrheic Dermatitis
+EpiCeram Skin Barrier Emulsion

 Purified Water, MultiSal™ Neolipids¹, Glyceryl Stearate, Squalane, Glycerin, PEG-100 Stearate, Hydroxypropyl Bispalmitamide MEA (Ceramide), Petrolatum, Dimethicone, Phenoxyethanol, Cholesterol, Conjugated Linoleic Acid, Citric Acid, Palmitic Acid, Xanthan Gum, Potassium Hydroxide, Disodium EDTA, Sorbic Acid, Capric Acid. ¹Proprietary microencapsulation system for gradual delivery of key ingredients including Ceramide, CLA, Cholesterol and Palmitic Acid (Formulated with E.Cerifera (Candelilla) wax, corn syrup solids, and modified food starch).

-Other Possible Prescription Barrier Repair Creams for Seborrheic Dermatitis
+Alternative Prescription Barrier Repair Creams

 - 3M Cavilon Durable Barrier